 Although we are already into the warm summer weather, if you have not completed any of the steps of this Ultimate Summer Shutdown Checklist, please do so.
 We recommend reading over this checklist one last time just to make sure you have everything taken care of.

 1.)
-First, watch this video HERE for a quick refresher of the "Summer ShutDown" process.
+First, watch this video HERE for a quick refresher of the "Summer Shutdown" process.
 Here is the link to copy and paste if needed:

 4.)
 Allow the fire to completely burn down.
 You may wish to preserve your dry coals for Fall Startup.
-The reason many people do this is because if you start your furnace in the fall with a load of dry coals (instead of firewood), you will have far less condensation/moisture/creosote in your furnace.
+The reason many people do this is that if you start your furnace in the fall with a load of dry coals (instead of firewood), you will have far less condensation/moisture/creosote in your furnace.
 Remember that even well-seasoned wood contains at least 20% moisture and that will always complicate starting up a cold furnace, especially a GX model.

 To save your dry coals, load your furnace with a large load of wood, and allow it to burn the moisture out of the wood - this will require several hours depending upon how fast you are using the heat.
 Then simply shut off the fan switch and smother the fire for a few days to completely stop all burning.
 Then remove those coals and place them on dry ground, or in a metal container until the final steps below are completed.

 8.)
 Add the required amount of Liquid Armor water treatment.
 You have made a big investment in your outdoor boiler, and if you don't properly treat your furnace water, it is similar to driving a car without oil.
-It will only be a matter of time and your furnace will be destroyed from corrosion.
+It will only be a matter of time before your furnace will be destroyed from corrosion.
 Click HERE for more information on water treatment.

-Some customers complain that the chimney is difficult to remove - that is to be expected if you fail to complete this important step every year.
+Some customers complain that the chimney is difficult to remove.
+This is to be expected if you fail to complete this important step every year.
 You must get the chimney cap off, even if it gets destroyed in the process.
-Click HERE to read "Why Would I Need To Replace My Chimney Cap?" and access coupon for a new replacement.
+Click HERE to read "Why Would I Need To Replace My Chimney Cap?" and access the coupon for a new replacement.

 Then open the front door, reach up and grab the handle and pull the D-Plate brush through.
 Do this several times.
 Click HERE for more info on the D-Plate Brush.

-Then, from the front of the furnace, pull the pull rod to its stop, then turn it clockwise until you can pull it past the stop.
+Afterward, from the front of the furnace, pull the pull rod to its stop, then turn it clockwise until you can pull it past the stop.
 Pull it towards you all the way until it scrapes off the entire deflector plate.
 For more info on Pull Rod Best Practices, click HERE.

 11.)
 Door Seal - Has your door seal been replaced in the last 2-4 years?
 If not, replace the door seal as needed.
 Click HERE to read our article "Problems Caused By A Leaky Door Seal."

 12.)
-Turn power off at breaker/power source - Or to protect and prolong the life of your pump, leave the power on and allow the pump to circulate.
+Turn the power off at the breaker/power source - Or to protect and prolong the life of your pump, leave the power on and allow the pump to circulate.
 Your choice.
 If you do this, turn off the blower fan and unscrew the light bulb.
 Click HERE to read our article "Should I Keep My Pump ON All Summer?"

 If you don't plan to shut down your furnace through the summer as a way of heating a pool or your hot water, it is still necessary to perform this annual maintenance.

 Note that if you operate your furnace during the summer months for any reason, please be sure to follow the instructions found in the newsletter entitled "Why You Should NEVER “Top OFF” Your Outdoor Wood Furnace" found at this link HERE:

 TIP: I like to fill the cleaned firebox with dry coals and a small amount of seasoned wood in preparation for the upcoming heating season.
-I stack my coals, kindling, tinder and wood in place, shut the door and start a 1-match fire in the fall.
+I stack my coals, kindling, tinder, and wood in place, shut the door, and start a 1-match fire in the fall.